Funding opportunity

 Outline stage

-Only where directed to do so by the outline panel will successful applicants receive feedback specific to their application.
-We will not be able to provide feedback to unsuccessful applicants of the outline stage.
+Only where directed to do so by the outline panel were successful applicants given feedback specific to their application.
+We were not be able to provide feedback to unsuccessful applicants of the outline stage.

 Full proposal stage